 The Workday@Yale Program brings Yale University’s administrative services in line with its excellence in teaching, research, and practice.
-Workday Financials, which launches in July 2017 (see timeline below), delivers real-time reporting, standardizes business processes, and minimizes administrative work for the Yale community.
+Workday Financials, which launched in July 2017 (see timeline below), delivers real-time reporting, standardizes business processes, and minimizes administrative work for the Yale community.

 The administrative software (Oracle eBusiness) that Yale has used for many years to manage its human resources, payroll, and finance operations reached the end of its useful life.
 As a result, a replacement solution was researched and it was determined that Workday would meet the University’s current and future operating requirements.